prideout/heman/docs/distance.rst

     heman_image* heman_distance_create_sdf(heman_image* monochrome);

     // Create a two-band "coordinate field" containing the non-normalized texture
-    // coordinates of the nearest seed; this is related to the distance field but
+    // coordinates of the nearest seed.
+The result is related to the distance field
-    // has a greater amount of information.
-Also uses Felzenszwalb 2012. heman_image* heman_distance_create_cf(heman_image* seed);
+    // but has a greater amount of information. heman_image* heman_distance_create_cf(heman_image* seed);

 Example